College of Graduate Studies - Theses & Dissertations - References

 Close

-• Type References on the first line.
+2. Type REFERENCES on the first line.
 Be sure to label this title as a page title heading to format it properly; see Content/Chapters for more information about headings.
-Master of Arts in English will also use this page title even though that is not MLA standard.
+Master of Arts in English will also use this page title even though it is not MLA standard.

-• Hyperlinks are allowed in your reference list.
+5. Hyperlinks are allowed in your reference list.
 Links should not be underlined, and the font should be black.
+Do not manually insert line breaks into DOI's or URL's; however, breaks in DOI's or URL's applied automatically by a word-processing program are allowed.

 Follow APA style unless otherwise noted below for specific majors and LaTeX users: